Intermediate topological entropies for subsets of nonautonomous dynamical systems: Intermediate topological entropies: definition and basic properties

 where the supremum is over all finite open covers \(\mathcal U\) of $X$.
 If they coincide, we refer to the common value as the \(\theta\)-intermediate topological entropy of $f_{1,\infty}$ on $Z$, and denote it by \(h_{\mathrm{top}}(f_{1,\infty},Z,\theta)\).
 In the autonomous case $f_i=f$ for all $i \ge 1$, these reduce to \(\underline{h}_{\mathrm{top}}(f,Z,\theta)\), \(\overline{h}_{\mathrm{top}}(f,Z,\theta)\), and \(h_{\mathrm{top}}(f,Z,\theta)\), respectively. \end{definition}

 \begin{remark} (i) When \(\theta=0\), since \(M(Z,\alpha,\mathcal U,N,0)\) is non-decreasing with respect to \(N\), we have

 Following \cite{li2015remarks}, we call this the \emph{Pesin topological entropy}, which was originally introduced for compact metric spaces.
 In the same work, Li also introduced the Bowen topological entropy for NDSs, following Bowen's method \cite{bowen1973topological} for noncompact subsets of autonomous systems, and proved that the Pesin and Bowen topological entropies coincide.
-We therefore denote this common value by \(h_{\mathrm{top}}^{B}(f_{1,\infty},Z).\)
+We therefore denote this common value by \(h_{\mathrm{top}}^{B}(f_{1,\infty},Z).\) For completeness, we briefly recall the definition of the Bowen topological entropy for NDSs.